Sign up for our next LinkedIn Live to discover how to shift your focus from a compliance-first to a learner-first approach!

 3 - Nate Rowlan

-We couldn’t curate this list without any of our own THRIVE thought leaders making the cut!
-Nate heads up THRIVE Stateside and has been making waves recently on the event circuit.
+We couldn’t curate this list without any of our own Thrive thought leaders making the cut!
+Nate heads up Thrive Stateside and has been making waves recently on the event circuit.
 He recently presented his thoughts on storytelling and instructional design at ATD St Louis Chapter, and his standing room only session - 5 Steps to Reinvent Your Learning Culture - at DevLearn in October was hailed as “the best session ever” by audience members.
 Nate continues to regularly share his actionable insight on his LinkedIn channel.

 4 - Sophie Wood